anazibinurasheed/signalzero/README.md

 Assessment
 ===

-Implement 2 API endpoints using Gin framework and the endpoints should store and retrieve data using MongoDB.
+Implement 2 API endpoints using the Gin framework, and the endpoints should store and retrieve data from MongoDB.

-## Requirments
+## Requirements

 ### POST API

 - Send the user details such as user_id, username, password in the request body.
-- Recieve it from the backend, then insert it to a collection.
+- Receive it on the backend, then insert it into a MongoDB collection.

-##### request
+##### Request

 ```
 curl --location 'http://localhost:8080/' \
 --header 'Content-Type: application/json' \